JoK3rLeE/Asus-S510UQ-BQ178T/README.md

 # Minor issue
     1. Touchpad causes slow boot and malfunction randomly when boot (Reboot again will be fine)
     2. Kernal panic/ random reboot when using external monitor/TV to stream movies.
-    3. Battery consuming due to Hardware limitation, (3600mAh Battery.
+    3. Battery consuming due to Hardware limitation, (3600mAh Battery).
     4. Temperature spike up when boot into system (95c).

 # Credit and post installations